danielOuattara/Django_Official/tutorial/part-1/READ_ME_BUILD.md

 ##  Creating the Polls app

-Now that your environment – a “project” – is set up, you’re set to start doing work.
+Now that your environment – “project” – is set up, you’re set to start doing work.

 Each application you write in Django consists of a Python package